behu-kea/first-semester-java/lessons/week-03/4-thursday.md

 Now have a method that can be used to generate new faces.
 Now we need the randomness!

 Every 2 seconds generate a new random face usign your `generateFace` method.
 Hopefully it will look super awesome 🖼👩‍🎨👨🏼‍🎨

+**You should not take input from the user anymore, everything should be random!**

 After the `stage.show();` line add this code to continously generate a new face every second: